daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 16

-**Explain the difference betweenlabel encodingandone-hot encoding.**
+**Explain the difference between label encoding and one-hot encoding.**

 **Answer:** _[To be filled]_